RongxinZhang/interactive-device/lab1/write_up.md

 **d.
 Is information stored in your device?
 Where?
 How?**

 The device does not appear to store state.
-Furthermore, it is a uni directional interaction.
+Furthermore, it is a uni-directional interaction.
 The device only sends information to the computer.

 ### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.